-The Division of Pain Medicine offers a one-year fellowship with the goal of producing physicians who will not only be technically skilled in interventional pain management, but will become leaders in the field of Pain Medicine, including all aspects of acute and chronic pain in ambulatory and hospitalized patients.
+The Division of Pain Medicine offers a one-year fellowship that produces physicians who are not only technically skilled in interventional pain management, but become leaders in the field of Pain Medicine, including all aspects of acute and chronic pain in ambulatory and hospitalized patients.

 Training will emphasize the ability to analyze and manage clinical problems, and to arrive at innovative and practical solutions using procedural, psychological, pharmacotherapeutic, physiatric, and physical therapies.

 The Pain Medicine Fellowship scored high and above the national average in all satisfaction categories based on a recent fellow survey.

 Dates & Information: In Regards to NRMP Match

 - Applications will be accepted until June 30th.